dimkr/nss-tls/README.md

 nss-tlsd looks for nss-tls.conf in user's home directory (usually under .config, but only when running as an unprivileged user) and the system configuration file directory (usually /etc).
 If both files exist, nss-tlsd prefers the user's one.

-When running as an unprivileged user, nss-tlsd monitors the chosen configuration file for changes and deletion, so changes are applied without having to restart nss-tlsd.
+nss-tlsd monitors the chosen configuration file for changes and deletion, so changes are applied without having to restart nss-tlsd.

 Alternatively, when building nss-tls, use the "resolvers" build option: